William Graham Nicholson

 After the death of the Conservative MP William Wickham, he was elected at a by-election in June 1897 as the Liberal Unionist Member of Parliament (MP) for Petersfield in Hampshire, a seat which had previously been held by his father.
-Nicholson sat as a Conservative after the Liberal Unionists and Conservatives merged in 1912,and held the seat until his retirement at the 1935 general election.
-He resided under a lease for some time at Bentworth Hall, however, Basing Park was his main residence.
+Nicholson sat as a Conservative after the Liberal Unionists and Conservatives merged in 1912, and held the seat until his retirement at the 1935 general election.

 He was appointed a Privy Counsellor in 1925.
 He was an alderman of Hampshire County Council, a Justice of the Peace, and a Deputy Lieutenant of Hampshire.

 In his spare time he was a keen horticulturalist.

+Personal life

+In 1890 he married Alice Margaret "Sissy" Beach, daughter of William Wither Bramston Beach MP.
+Together, they were the parents of: